-- Do make it easy to understand, spell and pronounce.
+- Do make the name easy to understand, spell and pronounce.

 - Don't use negative-sounding words.

-- Do consider where your business will fall in an alphabetical list such as the yellow pages.
+- Do consider where the name will fall in any alphabetical listings.

 - Don't limit your product line by choosing a name that won't represent all you do.